felixlopz/hubrise-test-task/content/apps/uber-eats/en/sending-orders.md

 ## Discounts

-The discount applied to the order is passed in a single object in the HubRise `discounts` array.
+The discounts applied to the order are passed in the HubRise `discounts` array.

 The available fields in the payload are the following:

 - `name`: The name of the discount, which is "Discount" by default.
 - `ref`: The ref code of the discount.
-Its default value can be set from the Configuration page of Uber Eats Bridge and should match the value in your EPOS.
+Its value is set from the Configuration page of Uber Eats Bridge and should match the value in your EPOS.
-- `price_off`: The total amount of the discount.
+- `price_off`: The amount of the discount.

 ## Charges